shuttle-hq/shuttle/resources/metadata/README.md

 ## Usage

-Add `shuttle-service-info` to the dependencies for your service.
+Add `shuttle-metadata` to the dependencies for your service.

 You can get this resource using the `shuttle_service_info::ShuttleServiceInfo` attribute to get a `ServiceInfo`.
 This struct will contain information such as the Shuttle service name.